-As with every year, protesters descended on last week’s Nato Summit to let the world’s leaders know just how evil they all are.
-However, unlike previous years – where actually quite a lot of people turned up to wave placards at presidents and prime ministers from half a mile away – the camp of around 100 people outside the Celtic Manor Resort in Newport looked a little limp.
+As with every year, protesters descended on last week’s NATO Summit to let the world’s leaders know just how evil they all are.
+Yet unlike previous years—when actually quite a lot of people turned up to wave placards at presidents and prime ministers from half a mile away—the camp of around 100 people outside the Celtic Manor Resort in Newport, Wales, looked a little limp.
 That might sound like a slightly miserable assessment, but it was one suggested to me by some of the demonstrators themselves.

-It’s easy to say that protests are pointless, and a lot of people – including disenchanted activists – do.
-I wouldn’t level that against the anti-Nato demonstration; it’s great that people care enough about what they call the “war-mongering” body to camp out in a wet field in an effort to shut them down, however optimistic that thought process might be.
+It’s easy to say that protests are pointless, and a lot of people—including disenchanted activists—say exactly that.
+I wouldn’t level that charge against the anti-NATO demonstration; it’s great that people care enough about what they call the “war-mongering” body to camp out in a wet field in an effort to shut it down, however optimistic that goal might be.

-But looking at what they were up against this year – 10,000 police, many with guns and dogs, miles of steel fencing surrounding the meeting venues, armoured cars, helicopters, US special forces, British, US, French and Dutch warships and the British army – it didn’t seem like their efforts were going to get them very far.
-This was 100 people battling what's been called one of the biggest security operations ever seen in the UK.
+But looking at what they were up against this year—10,000 police, many with guns and dogs, miles of steel fences surrounding the meeting venues, armored cars, helicopters, US Special Forces, British, US, French, and Dutch warships, and the British army—it didn’t seem like their efforts were going to get them very far.
+This was 100 people battling what's been called one of the biggest security operations the UK's ever seen.

-Still, they were there, and planned on doing all they could to disrupt the summit, so I went up to Newport to find out exactly what those plans were.
+Still, the protesters were there and planned on doing all they could to disrupt the summit, so I went up to Newport to find out exactly what those plans were.

 Conveniently, the day I arrived was planning day.
-People had organised themselves into affinity groups and were all discussing their respective plans of action.
-There were workshops on self-defence; how to break through police lines; how to de-arrest activists caught by the police; and what your legal rights are once you’ve been arrested.
+People had organized themselves into affinity groups and were discussing their respective plans of action.
+There were workshops on self-defense, how to break through police lines, how to free activists caught by the police, and what your legal rights are once you’ve been arrested.

 As a journalist I wasn’t readily told what was going to happen.
-However, I did manage to get myself into one of the affinity groups, which I followed to Cardiff where they’d organised to stay, worried that the camp outside the summit might be raided by police.
+But I did manage to get myself into one of the affinity groups, which I followed to Cardiff, where we were staying due to worries that the camp outside the summit might be raided by police.

 The next day, still unsure of what was planned, I followed the group back to Newport.
-There, a group of activists were marching towards the Celtic Manor Resort.
+There, a group of activists were marching toward the Celtic Manor Resort.

-Of course, there was only so far the march could march, as there was a massive steel wall blocking its path (which is now being shipped to the port in Calais to keep migrants from trying to illegally enter the UK).
-Pissed off with the sheet metal barrier, a bunch of people started trying to pull it down.
+Of course, there was only so far the march could march, as there was a massive steel wall blocking its path (which may soon be shipped to the port in Calais, France, to keep migrants from trying to illegally enter the UK).
+Pissed off at the sheet-metal barrier, a bunch of people started trying to pull it down.

 Locals Jake (left) and James

-Stuck for what to do next, I spoke to a couple of the people who were trying to get beyond the wall.
+Stuck on what to do next, I spoke to a couple of the people who were trying to get beyond the wall.